The History of the Conservatoire, Blackheath

 - John Edgar Platt – took up the role of principal at the school in a part-time capacity so he could also devote time to his woodcuts.
 Brought the school to prominence through his many contacts enabling prominent exhibitions and respected speakers to lecture the students.
 He was later a war artist and his works can be found in the collection of the Victoria and Albert Museum.

 Finances had for a long time been perilously tight and in 2013 there was a large-scale public campaign to save the Conservatoire from closure.
 Thanks to the loyalty and generosity of our local community we were saved.
 Since then we have worked hard to be a true community resource offering tuition, classes and events of the highest quality, for the benefit of young and old alike.
-We have undertaken significant improvement works in the Art Building, opened a popular café, The Brockley Deli, and children’s favourite, The Creativity Garden.
+We have undertaken significant improvement works in the Art Building, opened a popular café, and children’s favourite, The Creativity Garden.
 Visitors can enjoy intriguing musical sculptural installations by London-based Mexican artist Guillermo Monroy on display, and the ever-popular floral piano on the front lawn.
 We continue to look for ways to deliver high-quality accessible and sustainable arts.